xp-forge/xp-maven-plugin/README.md

 - Or via command line via Maven's `-D` argument

+### ${maven.test.skip} ###
+- boolean, default FALSE
+- applies to compile and test phases

+xp-maven-plugin will honour the Maven skip test property and will not compile nor run the project tests

 ### ${xp.runtime.local} ###
 - boolean, default FALSE
 - applies to all phases